inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Why use this?

-If you use several monitors and sometimes lose track of your mouse pointer.
+If you use several monitors and sometimes lose track of your mouse pointer this app can help!

 ## Features